-- 3. If necessary, review the concept of tectonic plate movements.
+- The 2016 Deepwater Exploration of the Marianas Expedition. - 3.
+If necessary, review the concept of tectonic plate movements.
 You may want to show video from the Multimedia Discovery Mission about Plate Tectonics (Lesson 1), or your own presentation about this topic.
 Make sure students understand the distinction between convergent and divergent plate junctions, and why there are so many active volcanoes along the Submarine Ring of Fire. - 4.
 Provide each student group with a copy of Mud Volcano Inquiry Guide, and the URL for "The Geology of the Mariana Convergent Plate Region" by Bill Chadwick and Patty Fryer (or a copy of the latter if internet resources are not available).
 Students will also need Internet or library resources to answer the last two questions on the Inquiry Guide.
 Briefly discuss the types of models that can be used for Step 6.
 These may include physical replicas, diagrams, drawings, dramatizations, or other student-generated ideas for representations that you approve. - 5.
 Lead a discussion of students' answers to questions on the Inquiry Guide.
 The following points should be included: - Peridotites are the most common type of rock in Earth's upper mantle, and are composed primarily of olivine and pyroxene.
-At temperatures below 400 C, olivine reacts with seawater to form the mineral serpentine (Früh-Green, 2005).
+The introduction of fluids from the subducting plate into fault zones in the forearc region converts portions of the forearc mantle to serpentine.
 These changes cause the peridotite rock to become serpentinite rock.
-The overall process is known as serpentinization. - Faulting caused by movements of tectonic plates can bring pieces of upper mantle rock (peridotites) into contact with seawater, causing olivine, pyroxene, and other peridotite minerals to metamorphose into serpentinite. - The subduction of the Pacific Plate beneath the Mariana Plate on the Mariana Forearc produces conditions that allow serpentinite to form as described above.
-Serpentinite is lighter than mantle rock, and tends to rise along fault lines.
-The subduction also produces fluids from "distillation" as the descending rocks are subjected to increasing heat.
-When fluids also rise along the fault lines, they can carry ground up serpentinite to the seafloor surface, and produce the mud volcanoes found along the Mariana Forearc.
+The overall process is known as serpentinization. - The subduction of the Pacific Plate beneath the Phillipine Plate on the Mariana forearc produces conditions that allow serpentinite to form as described above.
+Serpentinite is less dense than peridotite, and tends to rise along fault lines.
+The subduction also produces fluids from "distillation" as the descending rocks are subjected to increasing pressure.
+When fluids rise along the fault planes, they can carry ground up serpentinite to the seafloor surface, and produce the huge serpentinite mud volcanoes found along the Mariana forearc.

-- Fluid seeps at mud volcanoes contain high concentrations of sulfide and methane, and have extremely alkaline pH's greater than pH = 12. - Serpentinization reactions produce sulfide and methane.
-Both substances provide a source of energy that is commonly used by chemoautotrophic organisms in hydrothermal vent and cold seep communities.
-Methane and sulfide may be produced by decomposition of organic material, as well as by geological processes such as the serpentinization reactions. - Student models to illustrate how tectonic processes form mud volcanoes and magma volcanoes should include: - the convergent plate junction formed by the Pacific Plate and Mariana Plate; - subduction of the Pacific Plate beneath the Mariana Plate: - faulting associated with plate movements bringing mantle rock (peridotite) into contact with seawater; - metamorphosis of peridotite to form serpentinite; - release of fluids from the descending plate as it is heated, which rise along fault lines and carry ground up serpentinite to the seafloor surface to form mud volcanoes; - partial melting of mantle rock overlying the descending plate to form magma, which rises and erupts to form magma volcanoes
+- Fluid seeps at the Mariana serpentinite mud volcanoes contain high concentrations of hydrogen and methane if carbon is present in the fluid.
+The Mariana serpentinite mud volcanoes have the highest pH (12.5) measured in the world's ocean. - According to Ohara et al. (2011), serpentinization of peridotite produces hydrogen-rich fluids that can react with dissolved carbon dioxide to form methane which provides a source of energy for some chemoautotrophic organisms.
+Anaerobic oxidation of methane generates hydrogen sulfide, which is the food source for sulfideoxidizing bacteria that are symbiotic with chemosynthetic organisms. - Student models to illustrate how tectonic processes form mud volcanoes and magma volcanoes should include: - the convergent plate junction formed by the Pacific Plate and Mariana Plate: - subduction of the Pacific Plate beneath the Mariana Plate: - faulting associated with plate movements bringing mantle rock (peridotite) into contact with fluids derived from the subducted plate; - metamorphism of peridotite to form serpentinite; - release of fluids from the descending plate as it is subducted, which rise along fault planes and carry ground up serpentinite to the seafloor surface to form mud volcanoes; - partial melting of mantle rock overlying the descending plate to form magma, which rises and erupts to form magma volcanoes

-Discuss how these processes that form mud and magma volcanoes involve both constructive forces as well as destructive mechanisms.
+Discuss how these processes that form mud volcanoes involve both constructive forces as well as destructive mechanisms.
 The movement of the Pacific Ocean tectonic plate has been likened to a huge conveyor belt on which new crust is formed at the oceanic spreading ridges off the western coasts of North and South America, and older crust is recycled to the lower mantle at the convergent plate boundaries of the western Pacific.